 Most hiking trails we visit around the city of Pittsburgh are often out-and-back loops that can be completed in just a few hours.
-For those who want to see all of the Montour Trail, you may need to pack your bags and plan for an extended journey, as this 40-mile trail is part of the 400-mile Great Allegheny Passage which connects Pittsburgh to Washington DC!
+For those who want to see all of the Montour Trail, you may need to pack your bags and plan for an extended journey, as this 40-mile trail connects to the roughly 300-mile Great Allegheny Passage and C&O Canal Trails which connects Pittsburgh to Washington DC!

 What You Can See on the Montour Trail

 Starting in Coraopolis at Cliff Mine Road and heading east, there really is a lot to see on this former rail line.
 This relatively secluded path is perfect for those who want to get out in nature, following a stream, and passing through one of our favorite sections of the trail- the Enlow Tunnel!

 This tunnel is a lot of fun to pass through as it has a nice cooling effect thanks to being deep within the hillside as well as a pretty intense breeze passing through most of the time.

 As you pass the Panhandle Connector into McDonald, you'll pass over the stunning McDonald Viaduct (one of the longest bridges on the Montour Trail at nearly 1,000 feet long).
 Continuing through past Cecil, you will pass through a couple of smaller tunnels (be careful in these as one had a lot of water dripping throughout), see trailside gardens, old train cars, historical signs, and more.